Skinfulness Impact Area #4

 Alongside pollution and UV radiation, various weather conditions can also influence skin health.
 Hot and humid weather can exacerbate breakouts, while dry and cold weather can lead to dry skin and flakiness.

 The impact of seasonal changes on skin health and acne has long been a prominent area of research.
 A study conducted in Delhi, India, specifically examined the link between seasonal variations and acne severity.
 Researchers found that nearly half the participants reported seasonal acne fluctuations, with a majority experiencing bad breakouts during hot and humid months.
-The heat and moisture create an ideal environment for sebum production and clogged pores.
+The heat and moisture create an ideal environment for sebum production, and bacteria clogged pores.
 Furthermore, a direct correlation was observed between elevated temperatures and humidity levels, and increased acne severity, confirming that both factors play a significant role in triggering acne flare-ups.

 However, keeping in mind a few practical tips can help manage acne even in extremely hot and humid weather.